What Are Sexually Transmitted Infections?

 Can viral STIs be cured?

-Can STIs affect erections?
+Can STIs affect erections or sexual performance?

 Is oral sex risk-free for STIs?